 After an hour, stir in the malt vinegar and sugar.

 Continue to simmer the sauce until it reaches your desired consistency, typically about another 30-60 minutes.

 At this point, remove the cinnamon stick and blend the sauce in a blender or with an immersion blender until smooth.

-Top your sausage sizzle with your grilled onions and homemade sausage.
+Top your sausage sizzle with your grilled onions and homemade ketchup.
+Additional toppings may include mustard, and even BBQ sauce.
 Serve it up with some Always Crispy French Fries, and a Smoked Arugula Salad With Bourbon Vinaigrette.

 Thank you for taking the time to visit our blog.
 If you tried and enjoyed our recipe please share with others and please leave us a comment and review.
 We also love to see your pics so don’t forget to tag us @Carne_Diem_Culinary or #CarneDiemBlog.
 To be notified of future recipes please follow us on Facebook, Instagram, or Pinterest, or sign up for our e-mail notifications.
 Until next time, Carne Diem!

 - 1 package Beef Sausages or Brats